 CA: "Well, spring is in our hearts – and in our clothing – even if everything is still white outside!"

 Johnny: "Sakura colored beer would be a great money maker."

 Debbie: "They already have that.
 I saw them drinking it at a flower-viewing party."

 Debbie is an etegami artist.
 You can view her work at: dosankodebbie’s etegami notebook.

 This article was posted on Tuesday, March 26th, 2013 at 9:38 pm and is filed under Countries & Cultures, Japan, Japan, Japanese, Languages, Sakura - Cherry Blossoms, Traveling.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.